Second charge or second mortgages

 Some things to consider before taking out a second mortgage

 Before you take out a second charge mortgage, it’s a good idea to get advice from a suitably qualified individual.
 They will be able to help you find the loan that best meets your needs and financial situation.

 They will have to follow the rules as set out by the FCA when dealing with you.
 These rules are designed to protect you.

 If you choose not to get formal advice, you run the risk of taking a loan that isn’t suitable for you.
-If this happens, you may find it difficult to raise a successful complaint.
+If this happens, you might find it difficult to raise a successful complaint.

 When you’re looking into a second charge mortgage, make sure you:

 - Approach your existing lender and ask them what they would charge for an additional loan.

 - Shop around – make sure you get the best rate by comparing lenders’ APRC (annual percentage rate of charge), the duration of the loan and the total amount you’d have to pay back.

 - Find out the exact mortgage terms, fees, early repayment charges and rates of interest.

 When the lender makes you an offer, they will have to give you an explanation of the loan’s essential features.

 - Recaps some of the details of your loan application.